Category Theory Illustrated: Logic (2021)

 Any body can share a success story of using category theory gainfully to any CS/SWE problem that couldn't have been solved without?
 No Monads isn't one, you would invent it naturally when the situation calls for it.
 I spent a year studying in grad school and I ultimately abandoned it.

 The contribution of category theoretic language to the implicit framework of a theory can't be larger than the definition of a category, which is very small.
-You could be asking "why use groups when sets with an associative operation exhibiting closure, an identity and an inverse are easier to explain?"
+You could be asking "why use groups when sets with an associative operation exhibiting closure, an identity and an inverse are more approachable?"
+Abstract algebra is based on a library of definitions that refer to types of operations on sets that are simple enough to be common.
+A tool or a technique are not the kind of things you can find in a definition.

 Reformulating something you already understanding in a more general framework can give more insight into what it really means, isolate the essence from messy details.
 From my very limited understanding of it, characterising an object with universal properties is an important part of category theory.